-American Association of University Women advances equity for women and girls through advocacy, education and research.
+American Association of University Women advances equity for women and girls through research, education and advocacy.

+Everyone is welcome!
 Programs cover a variety of topics related to AAUW’s mission of empowering women and girls.
-Our program meetings are usually on Saturdays, or occasionally on weekday evenings.
-Guests are always welcome.
+After almost two years of meeting via Zoom, we’re transitioning back to in-person program meetings–usually held 4-5 times/year on Saturdays or occasionally on weekday evenings.